Timeline

 Salmon’s Meat Products

-In 1966, when Leo established the present company in Luxemburg, he made mainly wieners and bologna, selling only wholesale to supermarkets in the Luxemburg, Kewaunee and Algoma areas along with the small retail outlet in the front of the building that is still open today!
+In 1966, Leo established Salmon’s Meat Products, in Luxemburg.
+He made mainly wieners and bologna, selling wholesale to supermarkets in the Luxemburg, Kewaunee and Algoma areas along with the small retail outlet in the front of the building that is still open today!

 1985